speths/basic_llm_inference/README.md

-This basic template offers the possibility to run LLMs from Together AI or OpenAI with LangChain.
+This basic template offers the possibility to run LLMs from Together AI and OpenAI with LangChain.

 ------------------------------------------------------------------------------------------------------------------------